dominikduda/vim_current_word/README.md

 ## Credits

-Thanks to [Bartosz Mąka](https://github.com/bartoszmaka) for creating the gifs.
+Thanks to [Bartosz Mąka](https://github.com/bartoszmaka) for creating the gifs and testing.

 Thanks to [Dávid Csákvári](https://github.com/dodie) for information about a script which was the inspiration for this plugin.